0xt4i/DevOps-Interview-Questions/mock-interviews/README.md

 | Automation   | Deployments require manual approval | Fully automated deployments |
 | Risk        | Lower risk, manual control | Higher automation, requires testing reliability |

+#### Summary

+- **Continuous Delivery** requires manual approval before deploying to production, providing more control and lower risk.
+- **Continuous Deployment** is fully automated, pushing every change to production automatically if tests pass, which increases automation but requires high confidence in testing.

 ### **8. What is version control, and why is Git used in DevOps?**

 #### **Answer:**